Lilies bloom in Down massacre

 Followed by a brilliant closing 10 minutes from Kildare in which they scored 1-6 and denied Down a single score.

-"We didn't get into it," said Down boss, James McCartan, for whom days like these have become more and more common since he led the team to an All-Ireland final appearance in his debut season back in 2010.
+"We didn't get into it," said Down boss, James McCartan, for whom days like these have become more and more common since he led the team to an All-Ireland final in his first season back in 2010.

 "The performance was very poor and we were disappointed with that at half-time.
 If we had repeated that in the second-half, we would have been limping out of the championship without a fight.